-• Do not re-enter the building until instructed by emergency personnel.
+Do not re-enter the building until instructed by emergency personnel.
 (If the alarms have stopped sounding it is NOT an indication that it is safe to re-enter).

-PROCEDURES TO FOLLOW IN CAE OF A FIRE: STUDENTS AND EMPLOYEES
+PROCEDURES TO FOLLOW IN CASE OF A FIRE: STUDENTS AND EMPLOYEES

 - If you see a fire pull the alarm exit the building using the NEAREST exit, not the one you are most comfortable with. - Know more than one way out of a building or area if possible. - Students DO NOT attempt to extinguish the fire yourself. - Faculty/Staff may use a fire extinguisher.
 But only if trained, it is safe to do so and as a last resort. - Once safely outside a building, it is appropriate to contact 911 and UHDPS. - If you hear an alarm exit the building.
-Failure to leave may result in disciplinary action. - If in a room of any kind, behind a closed door, before opening it, check the top of your door for heat DO NOT open the door if it is hot to the touch. - If there is only one way out of your area and you become trapped, find a room with a door and window if possible.
+Failure to leave may result in disciplinary action - If in a room of any kind, behind a closed door, before opening it, check the top of your door for heat - DO NOT open the door if it is hot to the touch. - If there is only one way out of your area and you become trapped, find a room with a door and window if possible.
 Close the door to that room.
 Move toward the window and stay low to the ground.
 Use a phone if possible and call 911 or UHDPS at 7777 to report the fire and your location.
 Indicate that you are trapped!
 If you don't have a phone, try to signal for help by yelling out the window, by banging on the window, or as a last resort, break the window. - Once outside do not stand near the exits.
 Move at least 100 feet away from the building as stated above.
 Residents shall gather outside the building at the location identified by your Resident Assistant as the meeting place for your floor. - No training is provided to students or employees in firefighting or suppression activity as this is inherently dangerous and each community member's only duty is to exit safely and quickly, shutting doors along the exit path as they go to contain the spread of flames and smoke, and to activate the alarm as they exit.
 At no time should the closing of doors or the activation of the alarm delay the exit from the building.

-FIRE SAFETY EDUCATION AND TRAINING PROGRAMS
+FIRE SAFETY EDUCATION AND EVACUATION DRILLS

 Fire Safety is every one's responsibility.
 The UHDPS, with the support of the Office of Residential Life, is dedicated to maintaining a safe and healthy environment for the campus community.
 The University and the UHDPS seeks the cooperation of the University community in fulfilling this responsibility.
-The University campuses are serviced by the Fire Departments of Hartford and West Hartford.
+The University campuses are serviced by the Hartford and West Hartford Fire Departments.
 The University's facilities consist of 54 on campus buildings 34 of which are residence halls.
 The University also owns two separate campuses that collectively consist of 12 buildings, one of which is a residence hall.
-Fire safety education programs for all students living in on-campus student housing and all employees that have any association with on-campus student housing are held at the beginning of each semester.
-These programs are designed to: familiarize everyone with the fire safety system in each housing facility, train everyone on the procedures to be followed in case there is a fire and distribute information on the University's fire safety policies.
-Everyone is also provided with maps of each on-campus student housing facility that illustrate evacuation routes and fire alarm equipment locations.
-During these programs, trainers emphasize that participating in fire drills is mandatory.
-Students with disabilities are given the option to have a "buddy" assigned to them.
-Fire safety education and training programs are taught by local fire authorities.

 During Office of Residential Life floor meetings and routine rounds fire safety tips, evacuation procedures, and fire reporting procedures are discussed with the students.
+All students are required to evacuate any building immediately during a fire alarm activation.
+Failure to do so will result in a student conduct referral.